 Rich Stowell is a recognized subject matter expert in loss of control in light airplanes, the 2014 National FAA Safety Team Rep of the Year, and the 2006 National Flight Instructor of the Year.

-Should you invest your flying dollars in ongoing training, more technology, or both?
+Nine Principles Featured Mindset Mechanics 7 minute read ·Should you invest your flying dollars in ongoing training, more technology, or both?
 You’ve got to weigh the cost against the potential benefits.

-Nine Principles Featured Motion AOA 12 minute read ·How were you taught to perceive the effects of the flight controls?
+Nine Principles Motion AOA 12 minute read ·How were you taught to perceive the effects of the flight controls?
 I got my private pilot certificate in 1984.
 Thinking back, I don’t recall specific instruction on what roll, yaw, and pitch should look like.

-Nine Principles Optimal Learning Learn Do Fly 5 minute read ·Rich Stowell is a recognized subject matter expert in loss of control in light airplanes, the 2014 National FAA Safety Team Rep of the Year, and the 2006 National Flight Instructor of the Year.
+Nine Principles Roll, Yaw & Pitch Motion 5 minute read ·Rich Stowell is a recognized subject matter expert in loss of control in light airplanes, the 2014 National FAA Safety Team Rep of the Year, and the 2006 National Flight Instructor of the Year.

 Sign up to receive an email whenever Rich Stowell publishes content